RyanGaudion/Verses-Node/REPORT.md

 My application provides a way to keep track of your progress through the Bible and also provides statistics on your reading habits in order to assist you in reading the entire Bible.

 # System Overview
-This application is built with an MVC (Model, View, Controller)architecture, using Node.js for the backend, connecting to a MongoDB database while using EJS, Tailwind CSS & AlpineJS for the views.
+This application is built with an MVC (Model, View, Controller) architecture, using Node.js for the backend, connecting to a MongoDB database while using EJS, Tailwind CSS & AlpineJS for the views.

 The reason for using a non-relational database like MongoDB was due to the read & write simplicity it provides as well as the performance benefits too.
 One downside of non-relational & No-SQL databases is data integrity however this application does not require high data consistency making MongoDB a perfect choice.

 The benefits of Tailwind CSS (a CSS Utility Framework) & AlpineJS (A lightweight framework for adding UI behaviour) is the performance they provide as well as the huge amount of code that they abstract away.
-They allow me to quickly iterate my design without having to spends hours writing lots of UI code.
-The performance benefits are outstanding too, rating my website 100/100 on Google Lighthouse tests due to their small size.
-Alpine JS is 15kb and TailwindCSS is 30kb which is smaller combined than BoostrapCSS on its own (60kb).
+They allow me to quickly iterate my design without having to spend hours writing lots of UI code.
+The performance benefits are outstanding too, rating my website 100/100 on Google Lighthouse tests is a result of their small size.
+Alpine JS is 15kb and TailwindCSS is 30kb which combined is smaller than BoostrapCSS on its own (60kb).

 There are 2 main parts of the application, the reading history & the stats:

 ## History
 The history page shows a list of all records that have been entered into the system.
-This page is paginated using `skip` and `limit` from mongoose.
+This page is paginated using `skip` and `limit` from Mongoose.
 The use of pagination means that not all records have to be loaded from the database at once - allowing the page to load much faster.

 It also provides the ability to filter the page to records that are bookmarked or records that have notes.
-This is selected via a dropdown which in the backend executes one of 3 mongoose queries each with unique filters.
+This is selected via a dropdown which in the backend executes one of 3 Mongoose queries each with unique filters.
 This page also has the ability of full text search through records, which works by setting up a full text index on the Record Model to search against.
 This allows the user to easily find records with a specific word in their notes.

 From this page you have the ability to "view" and "delete" each record.
 The view button opens a pre-populated record page which allows values to be updated.
 The delete button shows a confirmation popup and then uses Mongoose to delete the record.
 Finally, this page provides an "Add" button to insert a new record.